MakeMeSenpai/pep8_practice/readme.md

 # Lab: Refactoring Code to Comply with PEP 8 (Style Guide for Python)

-In this series of exercises, we learn how to refactor code for better readiblity according to PEP 8 guidelines.
+In this series of exercises, we learn how to refactor code for better readability according to PEP 8 guidelines.

 ## Activity 1: Indentation